 In 1918, Georgia relocated to New York after Alfred promised he would provide her with a quiet studio where she could paint.
 Within a month he took the first of many nude photographs of her at his family's apartment while Emmy was away, but she returned while their session was still in progress.
 Emmy already suspected something was going on between the two, and demanded he stop seeing Georgia, or get out.
 Alfred left immediately and found a place in the city where he and Georgia could live together.
 Ultimately Georgia was not only Alfred’s new romantic partner, she was also to replace Kitty as his muse for this lifelong documentary project.

-Alfred photographed Georgia obsessively, capturing every part of O’Keeffe’s changing body over the course of about two decades, beginning when she was 30 and he was 53.
+Alfred photographed Georgia obsessively, capturing every part of her changing body over the course of about two decades, beginning when she was 30 and he was 53.
 In this highly prolific period, he produced more than 350 mounted prints of Georgia that portrayed a wide range of her character, moods and beauty.
 He shot many close-up studies, especially her hands either isolated by themselves or near her face or hair.
 In her words “He photographed me until I was crazy.”
+This is why I don't want to use his photos here.
+There's an element on non-consent that makes me personally uncomfortable, even though there are many in the public domain.

-A bereft Georgia went to stay with her sister.
-When Stieglitz visited, Georgia’s condition worsened.
-This, too, paralleled Kitty’s response to Alfred; according to biographer Nancy Scott, “his presence set off her fits of rage.”
-In the summer of 1929, Georgia made the first of many trips to northern New Mexico.
-A fiercely independent woman, she would camp out alone to paint the scenery, using her car as a studio.
-The stark landscape and Native American and Hispanic cultures of the region inspired a new direction in her art.
-For the next two decades she spent most summers living and working there.
-She made the state her permanent home in 1949.
+In the summer of 1929, O’Keeffe made the first of many trips to northern New Mexico.
+The stark landscape and Native American and Hispanic cultures of the region inspired a new direction in O’Keeffe’s art.
+For the next two decades she spent most summers living and working in New Mexico.
+She made the state her permanent home in 1949, three years after Stieglitz’s death.

-Georgia’s new paintings coincided with a growing interest in regional scenes by American Modernists.
-In the 1950s, she began to travel internationally.
+O’Keeffe’s New Mexico paintings coincided with a growing interest in regional scenes by American Modernists seeking a distinctive view of the nation.
+In the 1950s, O’Keeffe began to travel internationally.
 She painted and sketched works that evoke the spectacular places she visited, including the mountain peaks of Peru and Japan’s Mount Fuji.
 At the age of seventy-three, she took on a new subject: aerial views of clouds and sky.
-Suffering from failing vision, she painted her last unassisted oil painting in 1972.
-However, her will to create did not diminish with her eyesight.
-In 1977, at age ninety, she observed, “I can see what I want to paint.
-The thing that makes you want to create is still there.”
-Late in life, and almost blind, she enlisted the help of several assistants to enable her to continue creating art.
-In these works, she drew on favorite motifs from memory and her vivid imagination.